zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-dxp-containers.md

 ### Replacing the setenv.sh File

-You can override Tomcat's `setenv.sh` script wholesale.
+Another method of configuring JVM options involves overriding Tomcat's `setenv.sh` script.
 A fast way to create a `setenv.sh` script is to copy one from a DXP container.
 Here's how to modify a copy of the script and use it in a new container:

 1. If you have an existing DXP container, start it.
 Otherwise, run a new one.